BAWES-Universe/workadventure-universe-admin/docs/admin/guide.md

 ## Authentication

-Currently, the admin interface uses the same `ADMIN_API_TOKEN` as the WorkAdventure API integration.
-This is a simple approach for development.
+Currently, the admin interface uses OIDC authentication for user sessions.
+The API endpoints support both OIDC sessions and admin tokens.

 **For production**, you should: